-- (2) All amendments to bills or resolutions shall be submitted in writing on a form provided by the Senate or on a form substantially similar.
+(2) All amendments to bills or resolutions shall be submitted in writing on a form provided by the Senate or on a form substantially similar.
 All amendments to printed bills or resolutions shall specify the page and line number as shown on the printed bill or resolution.
 If a bill or resolution has not been printed, amendments must refer to the typed bill or resolution.
 All amendments adopted shall be recorded in the Journal.
 The action taken on all amendments, whether adopted or rejected, shall be recorded in the Journal.
-When a bill or resolution has been amended, it shall be engrossed before it is enrolled. - (3) In the case of amendment by substitute bill or by substitute concurrent resolution, motion shall be made to substitute a written bill or concurrent resolution for the bill or concurrent resolution under consideration. - (4) A motion to amend a motion to amend a bill or resolution shall not be in order. - Rule 44.
-Report of Committee of the Whole Subject to Amendment Time for.
+When a bill or resolution has been amended, it shall be engrossed before it is enrolled.

+(3) In the case of amendment by substitute bill or by substitute concurrent resolution, motion shall be made to substitute a written bill or concurrent resolution for the bill or concurrent resolution under consideration.

+(4) A motion to amend a motion to amend a bill or resolution shall not be in order.

+(5) Unless by majority consent to correct an error in drafting, no amendment to increase the amount of expenditures that would be authorized in a provision of an appropriations bill shall be in order unless the amendment contains a provision reducing, by a like or greater amount, expenditures that would be authorized in another provision of such appropriations bill.
+Those portions of a motion to amend a bill as described in this subsection shall be indivisible.

+Rule 44.
+Report of Committee of the Whole Subject to Amendment - Time for.
 The report of the Committee of the Whole is subject to amendment to correctly reflect what has occurred in the Committee of the Whole by motions made at the time the report is offered for adoption by the Senate.
-When a bill is reported with the recommendation that the enacting clause be stricken, and the report is agreed to by the Senate, the bill shall be considered killed. - Rule 45.
+When a bill is reported with the recommendation that the enacting clause be stricken, and the report is agreed to by the Senate, the bill shall be considered killed.

+Rule 45.
 Motion for Committee of the Whole to Rise and Report Progress.
 A motion that the Committee of the Whole shall rise and report progress on any bill shall always be in order and shall be decided without debate, and the matter being considered shall be the first order of business at the next session of the committee, subject to such postponement as the subsequent Committee of the Whole may determine.
-After a motion to rise and report progress has been adopted, the Subcommittee on Calendar of the Committee on Organization, Calendar and Rules may change for the resumption of the current session of the Committee of the Whole the order of consideration of bills and resolutions. - Rule 46.
+After a motion to rise and report progress has been adopted, the Subcommittee on Calendar of the Committee on Organization, Calendar and Rules may change for the resumption of the current session of the Committee of the Whole the order of consideration of bills and resolutions.

+Rule 46.
 Division of the Senate.
-Whenever a voice vote has been taken upon any question in either the Senate or the Committee of the Whole, any Senator may call for a division of the Senate or Committee of the Whole. - Rule 47.
+Whenever a voice vote has been taken upon any question in either the Senate or the Committee of the Whole, any Senator may call for a division of the Senate or Committee of the Whole.

+Rule 47.
 Bills and Resolutions to Final Action.
 When the Committee of the Whole shall favorably report a bill or resolution, and the report is adopted by the Senate, the bill or resolution shall be considered as ordered to the order of business Final Action.
 The vote upon the final passage of the bill shall not be taken on the same day on which the bill is placed on Final Action.
 Bills and resolutions to be sent to the House shall be properly corrected under the supervision of the Secretary of the Senate.
 The Secretary of the Senate is authorized to correct misspelled words, punctuation and "doublets" or repeated words when preparing bills, resolutions or other documents for signature by officers of the Senate and House.